quii/learn-go-with-tests/time.md

 The intent behind what happens when a game of poker starts is now much clearer.

-As well as our test for when the game starts, make sure to also move over the test for when the game ends.
+Make sure to also move over the test for when the game ends.

 Once we are happy we have moved the tests over for game logic we can simplify our CLI tests.
 Remember all it is in charge of now is IO and calling `Game` when needed.